mark97543/wade-site/Notes/Security.md

     4.  **Browser Storage:** The browser automatically receives and stores this cookie.
     5.  **Automatic Authentication:** For every subsequent request your app makes to the same domain, the browser automatically includes the cookie in the request headers.
 The backend uses this cookie to identify the user and validate their session.

+#### 1.5.1.
+Handling Authentication Across Subdomains

+If you are running multiple applications on different subdomains of a single parent domain (e.g., `app1.wade-usa.com`, `app2.wade-usa.com`), you can enable a shared login experience (Single Sign-On) by having the backend set the authentication cookie on the parent domain.

+This is achieved by adding a `Domain` attribute to the `Set-Cookie` header.
+This tells the browser to send the cookie to any subdomain of the specified domain.

+**Example `Set-Cookie` Header for Subdomains:**
+`Set-Cookie: session_token=...; Domain=.wade-usa.com; HttpOnly; Secure; SameSite=Lax`

+*   **`Domain=.wade-usa.com`**: This is the crucial part.
+The leading dot (`.`) makes the cookie available to `wade-usa.com` and all its subdomains.
+*   **`SameSite=Lax`**: For cross-subdomain cookies, `SameSite=Lax` is often a better choice than `Strict` as it allows the cookie to be sent during top-level navigation, which is common in SSO flows.

+This is a backend configuration task.
+You will need to configure your authentication service (e.g., in your Directus environment variables) to set the cookie domain to `.wade-usa.com`.
+With this in place, a user can log in once on any subdomain and remain authenticated across all other applications on the same parent domain.

 **Example: Modifying `AuthContext` for Directus**

 Here is how you would adapt the `login` and `logout` functions in the `AuthContext` to work with a Directus backend.